sagar-uprety/ecs-on-fargate-main-infra/README.md

 This repository contains Infrastructure as Code (IaC) for deploying a Node.JS microservices architecture using AWS Elastic Container Service (ECS) with Fargate launch type.
 The infrastructure is designed following AWS best practices for high availability, scalability, and security.

 The application is a simple e-commerce application with user details, product catalogue and order service.
-The

 ## Architecture